Experimental Weaving on a Frame Loom, May 17 & 18 (Sat/Sun), 10-5pm, Catskill, NY

 Cancellation Policy:

-If the cancellation is 30 or more days before the start of the workshop, you have the option of rescheduling or receiving a full refund minus a $25 processing fee.
+If the cancellation is 30 or more days before the start of the workshop, you have the option of rescheduling for a different class free of charge.
 If the cancellation is fewer than 30 days from the start of the workshop, this results in forfeiture of your entire course fee.
-If your spot can be from the waitlist, then you will only pay the $25 processing fee, regardless of timing.
+Rescheduling in fewer than 30 days is only available if your spot can be from the waitlist.
+However, the closer the start date, the more difficult it can be to fill a spot from the Waitlist.

 Instructor: Jen Simms